-When you’re looking for a crested gecko tank, the chances are big that you end up looking at either a 10-gallon or a 30-gallon tank.
+When you’re looking for a crested gecko tank, the chances are that you will look at either a 10-gallon or a 30-gallon tank.
 But there are bigger tank sizes available.
-This poses the question of whether a tank can be too big for a crested gecko?
+So this poses the question of whether a tank can be too big for a crested gecko.

-Tanks larger than 30-gallon should not be used for crested geckos that weigh less than 25 grams.
+Tanks larger than 30-gallon should not be used for crested geckos that weigh less than 25 grams (hatchlings and juveniles).
 Hatchlings and juvenile crested geckos should not be housed in such big tanks because they can have difficulty finding food and water.

 A big tank can also be scary for small crested geckos if there aren’t enough hides in them.
 Such a big tank will also make it more difficult for you to keep an eye on your crested gecko’s health and behavior.

 If you’re interested in stickers or other products of crested geckos, you can always visit our Etsy Shop, which is called Artful Animalia.
 We currently only send stickers in the United States.
 If you’re interested in certain crested gecko-related products, don’t hesitate to contact us.

 This site contains affiliate links to products we recommend and use ourselves.
 We may receive a commission for purchases that you make through these links.
 If you’re interested in learning more about our affiliate links, please visit our (affiliate) disclaimer.